kvpb/.files/readme.md

 &nbsp;&nbsp;I's scratching system I built at university for better faster cleaner notetaking.
 This read-me has been written following these guidelines.

-&nbsp;&nbsp;**Note:** If you have any suggestion to improve it, feel free to jump in, express yourself, let loose --- open an issue or contact me via Facebook.
+**NB:** If you have any suggestion to improve it, feel free to jump in, express yourself, let loose --- open an issue or contact me via Facebook.
 You're always welcome.

 - - -